Mentorship Code of Conduct

 BENEFITS TO MENTORS

-- Promotion – PMI NL will promote Mentors’ profiles on this page.
+- Recognition – PMI NL will promote Mentors’ profiles on this page.

 - Earning PDU’s – Mentors earn PDU’s through the ‘Giving back’ shared knowledge category and collect 1 PDU per one hour volunteered (max 24 PDU’s).